| UNKNOWN – A |

 the gods – usually refers to those of Greek mythology or those within a particular culture (Mayan, Indian, etc.).

-This is a puzzle piece.
-The piece fits into a puzzle. |
+This is a puzzle piece. |

 |

-This is a puzzle piece.
-The parts are rather small. (a piece = a part) |
+The part has an odd shape. (a piece = a part) |

-Hand me the piece.
+Hand me the piece you were just holding.
 (We both know or see which one.) |